WJWL

-WJWL (900 AM) is a radio station licensed to serve Georgetown, Delaware.
+WJWL (900 kHz) is a AM radio station licensed to serve Georgetown, Delaware.
 The station airs a Regional Mexican format known as "La Raza".
 The studios and AM transmitter are located on U.S. Route 113 northwest of Georgetown.
 The station is repeated by two FM translators, covering Georgetown and Laurel.

 History

 Early years

 On December 13, 1950, Rollins Broadcasting received a construction permit from the Federal Communications Commission (FCC) for a new daytime-only radio station on 900 kHz in Georgetown.
 The station signed on June 23, 1951, the first in Sussex County and an independent outlet.
 Soon after the station launched, in October 1952, John W. Rollins, co-owner of Rollins Broadcasting with his brother O. Wayne and Lieutenant Governor of Delaware from 1953 to 1957, announced plans to file for a television station on channel 40, which would have been the first on the Lower Peninsula.
 The station was never opened, but Rollins continued to expand its Delaware media holdings with the 1954 acquisition of WAMS (1380 AM) in Wilmington.

 However, Rollins wanted to reach a larger market.
-After its attempt to increase power from 1,000 to 5,000 watts was dismissed in 1954, Rollins filed to move WJWL from Georgetown to Philadelphia, Pennsylvania, if it could get a new frequency in Georgetown, 1250 kHz, which would use the station's present equipment.
+After its attempt to increase power from 1,000 to 5,000 watts was dismissed in 1954, Rollins filed to move WJWL from Georgetown to Philadelphia, if it could get a new frequency in Georgetown, 1250 kHz, which would use the station's present equipment.
 In July 1955, the application was changed to be that of a new station for Philadelphia, though another applicant was awarded the frequency in 1957.